splunkdevabhi/SplunkModularInputsPythonFramework/implementations/cepa/appserver/static/README.md

 ## Overview

-This is a Splunk Modular Input add-on for EMC CEPA API.
+This is a Splunk Modular Input Add-On for the EMC CEPA API.
 When enabled it establishes a HTTP server and listens for events via HTTP PUT requests that are sent from the EMC Common Event Enabler (CEE) Framework client.

 ## Initial Setup

 * Untar the release to your $SPLUNK_HOME/etc/apps directory
-* Do not restart yet.Perform the next step regarding Python dependencies and then restart.
+* Do not restart Splunk yet.Perform the next step regarding Python dependencies and then restart Splunk.

 ## Python Dependencies that must be installed

-This Modular Input depends on a few Python packages that are not included in Splunk's Python Runtime and need to be built for the platform that you are deploying this Modular Input on.
+This Modular Input depends on a few Python packages that are not included in Splunk's Python runtime and need to be built for the platform that you are deploying this Modular Input on.

 ### Twisted 14.0